 A large contracting firm recently contacted Penhall for concrete scanning before core drilling holes in the floor for new plumbing and electric lines.
-These new lines would feed from the sixth floor down to the first, and the client had concerns about striking hazards in the process.
-The image to the left illustrates one of the scanned areas where a bundle of electrical conduits ran straight through the area that the client wanted to drill.
-By scanning first, costly damagers and possible injury were avoided.
+These new lines would feed from the sixth floor down to the first.
+So the client had concerns about striking hazards in the process.
+The image to the left illustrates one of the scanned areas.
+Here, a bundle of electrical conduits ran straight through the area that the client wanted to drill.
+By scanning first, the client avoided possible costly damages and injury.

 Find rebar and post tension cables with concrete scanning

 Drilling into a floor can be a dangerous task.
-For this reason, a client in Henderson, NC contacted us to do concrete scanning to detect any obstructions, such as post tension cable or rebar.
-We scanned a 12” x 12” area so that two 4” cores could be safely drilled.
+For this reason, a client in Henderson, NC contacted us to do concrete scanning.
+He wanted to detect any obstructions, such as post tension cable or rebar.
+We scanned a 12” x 12” area so that the client could drill two 4” cores safely.

 GPR scanning on concrete wall to detect hazards before cutting

 Penhall used ground penetrating radar for many areas at a single location in Durham, NC.
 Overall, we did concrete scanning for 20-30 areas of a concrete wall above 7′ to locate any underlying hazards.

 Locate rebar and post tension cable to safely remove hotel balcony